ash501st/Guessing-Game/README.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}

 - [dev.java](https://dev.java/)
 - [w3schools](https://www.w3schools.com/java/)

 # Future Work

-{Things I would like to add in the future.}

 - A scoring system, based on how quickly you get the right answer.
 - The ability to pick a difficulty (easy, medium, hard), to tell you how many guesses you get to make.